 Click the green button below to book your own custom call to receive personalized recommendations.

-Hi, this is Hutch with BankingTruths.com.
-And today we’re going to talk about whole life and flexibility.
-So normally whole life is not known as the flexible policy.
+Let’s talk about Whole Life and flexibility – normally whole life is not known as the flexible policy.

 But as you can see here in the premium outlay column, there’s quite a bit of variance in how much premium this 50-year-old is paying.
-By the end of the year, when they turn fifty-one, you can see they put 20000 dollars in and there’s 20 excuse me there’s 14000 of cash value.
+By the end of the year, when they turn fifty-one, you can see they put 20000 dollars in and there’s 14000 of cash value.

 Now the first years are the worst years with whole life and everybody knows that.
 But this is actually the minimum amount of death benefit allowed to pump in 20000 this policy.
 Now if they want maximum cash performance they could and should pay 20 every year.
 But let’s face it – circumstances happen in life where maybe you aren’t able to do that.